The Policy Book Introduction

 Welcome, Staff and Volunteers.
 This is the Policy Book PLUS.
 It includes italicized shaded text that provides more detailed policy and guidance, which can be used to explain our positions.
 This material is intended only for your use and is not intended to be printed or shared externally.
 It can, however, be drawn upon for testimony and other uses.

 AARP is dedicated to enhancing the quality of life for all as we age.
-We lead positive social change and deliver value to members through advocacy, service, and information to make things better for society and play a positive role in communities of all kinds.
+We lead positive social change and deliver value to members through advocacy, service, and information.
 AARP’s public policies serve as the foundation of our work to fight for people 50 and older and help them choose how they live and age.

 Our challenge is to reimagine the traditional model of aging and take advantage of the wisdom, experience, interests, and contributions that older Americans make to the social capital of the nation.
 We want an America where people 50 and older have access to the care, information and services they need to lead healthier lives.
 We seek an America where people 50 and older have the financial resources and opportunities to match their longer life expectancy.
 We want an America where people 50 and older are seen as an integral and inspirational asset to society.
 We envision an America where bedrock programs like Social Security and Medicare remain strong for all older Americans, as well as their children and grandchildren.